Cwalker2009/PythonProjects/README.md

-Greetings and thanks for stopping by!
-I am Osmund Fosu Rockson.
+Greetings I am Osmund Fosu Rockson!
 These are a few of my projects in the python programming language.
+Thanks for stopping by!

 LinkedIn: http://linkedin.com/in/osmfr